pepefrog69/conversation/dialog-methods.md

 For information about system entities that can recognize and extract numbers from user input, see [@sys-number entity](system-entities.html#sys-number).

 If you want the service to recognize specific number formats in user input, such as order number references, consider creating a pattern entity to capture it.
 See [Creating entities](entities.html#creating-entities) for more details.

+If you want to change the decimal placement for a number, to reformat a number as a currency value, for example, see the [String format() method](dialog-methods.html#java.lang.String).

 ### toDouble()